A Personal Guide to Cloud Security: Protecting Your Business in the Digital Sky

 Best Practices for a Resilient Cloud Security Program

-• Automate Everything Possible: The scale and speed of the cloud make manual security management untenable.
-Automate security checks in your CI/CD pipeline, automate the patching of vulnerabilities, and use automated tools for compliance monitoring.
-Automation reduces human error, ensures consistency, and frees up security professionals to focus on higher-value tasks like threat hunting.
+- Automate Relentlessly: You can't manually manage security at the speed of the cloud.
+Automate everything you can: security checks in your development pipeline, patching vulnerabilities, and compliance monitoring.
+Automation reduces mistakes, enforces consistency, and frees up your valuable security experts to focus on more complex challenges like threat hunting.

 Leveraging Advanced Tools and Business Strategies